labor-digital/typo3-search-and-index/README.md

 - L (int|string): Either a two char iso language code, or a sys language uid to find the results for.
 If omitted, the current frontend langauge will be used.
 - tags (string): A comma separated list of tags in which the results must be findable
 - domain (string): The identifier of a specific search domain to find the results in
+- site (string): By default, the current TYPO3 site will be used for the search.
+This option can be used to target a specific site.
 - maxTagItems (int): A limiter of how many entries PER TAG should be returned
 - contentMatchLength (int): Defines how many chars the "contentMatch" field can contain in the results
 - with (string): A comma separated list of additional flags while resolving the results.